 Flood stories are some of the most ubiquitous motifs found in ancient literature.
 From the Hebrew Bible—the most printed book in the world—to the Sumerian Epic of Gilgamesh—the oldest story in the world, flood myths vividly present some of early humanity’s worst nightmares.

 The motif has featured very prominently in ancient Mesopotamian, Israelite, Greek, Hindu, Norse, Chinese and Mayan mythologies.
 These tales typically present humanity as being on the verge of extinction at the hands of supernatural forces.
 They frequently tell of how a small band of humans, often as few as a single pair, received some form of grace from the heavens, persevered, survived and repopulated the world anew.
-These accounts are both inspiring tales of survival and a mythological explanation for today’s familiar shape of the world.
+These narratives are both inspiring tales of survival and a mythological explanation for the familiar shape of today’s world.

 Numerous aboriginal Austronesian communities in Taiwan, including the Amis, Atayal and Tsou peoples, have traditions of flood myths.
 The story below is a short Amis flood tale that explains the physical features of the world.